targeted/pgp/README.md

 Pay Gap Puzzle
 ==============

 Drag pawn-like pieces around to simulate hiring.
-Can you find the second fair state ?
+Can you find a second fair state ?